Skip to content

 New Practitioner Weekends

-Each weekend course offers the following Continuing Professional Development (CPD) hours:
+Each course offers the following Continuing Professional Development (CPD) hours:

 • 9 advocacy